pawelngei/alxd.org/content/55en_notes_towards_a_solarpunk_game_design_overview.md

 Some games put emphasis on other aspects of Solarpunk, putting communities and their sustainability (both literal and emotional) above resource management or involved ecosystem mechanics.

 One of my favorite examples is a visual novel called [I Was A Teenage Exocolonist](https://exocolonist.com/)<sup>V</sup>.
-It tells a story of a child raised in an "utopian" commune on humanity's first colony outside of our Solar System.
+It tells a story of a child raised in a "utopian" commune on humanity's first colony outside of our Solar System.
 It's a wonderful exploration of communal joy, grief, friendship and love set against big questions about humanity being _the aliens_ to local ecosystems.
 It's made to be replayed, and while not perfect - I really love how it uses implicit rewards and emergent narratives to encourage players to hang out with other characters instead of just maxing their skills.

 Looking at the pen-and-paper RPGs, we have quite a few interesting positions!